blackberry/BB10-WebWorks-Samples/notify/README.md

-# HTML5 Notification Sample Application
+# BlackBerry 10 WebWorks Notification Sample Application

-Sample applications that demonstrate how to use the HTML5 Notification API for the Blackberry 10 WebWorks SDK
+Sample applications that demonstrate how to use the Blackberry 10 WebWorks Notification API - com.blackberry.notification

 **Applies To**